Unlocking the Power of GANs in Non-Autoregressive Text Generation: Experiment Details

-Both NAT~\cite{DBLP:conf/iclr/Gu0XLS18} and CMLM~\cite{DBLP:conf/emnlp/GhazvininejadLL19} are designed for machine translation, so their original structures contains an encoder to encode input in source language.
-However, the input in the IIS is too limited to be processed by an encoder, so this structure can not be used in the IIS directly.
-Besides, the model also needs a method to sample different data.
-Considering the problems above, we use the idea of VAE to obtain hidden representations, so they can sample different representations and generate various sentences based on them.
+Both NAT~\citep{DBLP:conf/iclr/Gu0XLS18} and CMLM~\citep{DBLP:conf/emnlp/GhazvininejadLL19} are designed for machine translation, so their original structures contains an encoder to encode input in source language.
+However, there may be no meaningful input in our experiment (e.g., unconditional generation), so this structure cannot be used in the experiment directly.
+We thus use the idea of VAE to obtain hidden representations, so they can be transferred to the tasks in our experiments.

 More specifically, a Transformer-based encoder is adopted to encode the sentences into hidden representations during training.
 Then, these representations are fed into the decoder to reconstruct the input sentences.
 During inference, representations sampled from the standard normal distribution will be fed into the decoder, and the decoder will generate sentences based on the sampled representations.
-The original structure of NAT and CMLM are kept as much as possible.
-For V-NAT the representations are fed into decoder as input (which is same with NAT).
-For V-CMLM, the representations are concatenated with the embeddings of input tokens (masked or unmasked words).
-The hyperparameters of V-NAT and V-CMLM are set as close as possible to those of ANT.
+For NAT, the representations are fed into decoder as input.
+For CMLM, the representations are concatenated with the embeddings of input tokens (masked or unmasked words).
+The iteration number of CMLM is set to be 10 as in previous work~\citep{DBLP:conf/emnlp/GhazvininejadLL19,huang2022improving}.